-8.2.2 US-33 is the County's Primary Gateway and a Key Resource, Yet Has Congestion Issues to Columbus and its suburbs, I-270 and both I-71 and I-70, as well as southeast Ohio.
+US-33 is the County's Primary Gateway and a Key Resource, Yet Has Congestion Issues

+The US-33 expressway is one of the County's most important resources.
+It provides relatively reliable and quick access to Columbus and its suburbs, I-270 and both I-71 and I-70, as well as southeast Ohio.
 As such, it's a lifeline for commuters and freight operators, as well as those looking for goods and services along the corridor's reach.